F1LT3R/multi-agent-flow/docs/VM_STREAMING_DEBUG.md

 ## Next Test

-Run `flow run "Create a calculator"` and check stderr output:
+Run `flow dev "Create a calculator"` and check stderr output:

 ### If we SEE the debug message `[VM] Writing JSON result to stdout...`:
 → The script reaches line 189 but line 192 doesn't work